 So, yes, flights do get cheaper as the date gets closer.
+Sometimes the best deals are found by booking last-minute flights.
+When airlines want to fill the empty seats on the plane, they are likely to lower the flight price to encourage people to buy tickets.
 But, be mindful that at some point, they will most likely will go back up.

 The idea behind this is that once you've searched for a flight on a travel or airline website, that website recognises that you're interested in that specific route and it will release a browser cookie that will increase the price the next time that you search for flights for the same route on the same website.

 There have been many studies on this where people have ran multiple searches with and without cookies attached to their browser and compared the findings of each search.
 These studies have produced various results.
 Sometimes flight prices do increase, sometimes they don't.
 The one constant that appears in these studies is that on the cases where flight prices do increase, there's not enough consistency to attribute the price change to the cookies attached to the browser.

 From our perspective, while we can't speak for other flight booking websites, we want to 100% assure that this isn't something that we do at Alternative Airlines.
 All of the prices we display are sourced from a live system, from which the price is determined by the airline itself.

 According to the internet, the best day of the week to buy flights is a Tuesday.
 Apparently, this is due to airlines announcing deals on Monday evenings.
 By Tuesday at noon, other airlines are trying to match those deals.
 So Tuesday afternoons are the best time to hunt for reduced airfare.
 But is Tuesday really the cheapest day to buy airline tickets?